(c) 2024 PillSync.com

 • Withhold LUNSUMIO until neurologic toxicity symptoms improve to Grade 1 or baseline for at least 72 hours.

 • Provide supportive therapy, which may include intensive care, and consider neurology evaluation.
-If ICANS, manage per current practice guidelines.

-• If recurrence, permanently discontinue LUNSUMIO.
+• If recurrence of ICANS, permanently discontinue LUNSUMIO.

 Grade 4